Herne Bay F.C.: History

 Herne Bay were Division Two champions in 1954–55 and runners-up the following season, but were not promoted until the end of the 1956–57 season.
 Their first season in Division One saw them finish bottom of the table.
 When the Kent League folded in 1959, the club were founder members of the Aetolian League, joining Division One.
 At the end of the 1963–64, the Aetolian league merged with the London League into the Greater London League, with Herne Bay leaving to join Division Two of the Athenian League instead.
 They were Division Two champions in 1970–71, earning promotion to Division One.
 However, after finishing bottom of Division One in 1973–74 the club left to join the reformed Kent League.

 The 1988–89 season saw Herne Bay finish bottom of the Kent League, but in 1991–92 they were league champions.
 They were runners-up the following season, before winning a second league title in 1993–94.
 The club went on to win back-to-back championships in 1996–97 and 1997–98.
 They finished as runners-up in 2000–01, 2004–05, 2009–10 and 2010–11 before winning the league again in 2011–12, this time earning promotion to Division One South of the Isthmian League.
 The 2011–12 season also saw the club reach the semi-finals of the FA Vase, eventually losing 4–3 on aggregate to West Auckland Town.
 In 2021–22 they finished third in the South East Division, qualifying for the promotion play-offs.
 After defeating Haywards Heath Town on penalties in the semi-finals, they beat Ashford United 2–0 in the final, earning promotion to the Premier Division.
+However, they finished third-from-bottom of the Premier Division the following season and were relegated back to the South East Division.